Machete (2010 film): Casting

-The film's lead role had always been intended for Danny Trejo, as Rodriguez mentioned.
-The two had met during the filming of Rodriguez's film, Desperado.
-"Nobody really knew about Desperado, yet the local townspeople would flock to see Danny, thinking he was the star of the movie, even though his part was very small", Rodriguez remembers.
+The film's lead role had always been intended for Trejo, as Rodriguez mentioned.
+"Nobody really knew about Desperado, yet the local townspeople would flock to see Danny, thinking he was the star of the movie, even though his part was very small," Rodriguez remembers.
 "He has incredible presence, and I knew I had found Machete.
-So, I handed him a knife, and told him to start practicing".
+So, I handed him a knife, and told him to start practicing."

-Trejo, Cheech Marin, and Jeff Fahey were announced to be reprising their characters in the trailer for the film.
+Trejo, Marin and Fahey were announced to be reprising their characters in the trailer for the film.
 Tito Larriva did not reprise his primary role as the sniper who shoots Machete and was replaced by Shea Whigham.

-Michelle Rodriguez was the first actress to be cast in the film who wasn't in the original trailer.
+Michelle Rodriguez was the first actress to be cast in the film who was not in the original trailer.
 Chris Cooper was approached for the role of Senator McLaughlin.
-After Cooper turned down the role, Robert De Niro was cast instead.
-"From the moment you get Robert De Niro in your movie, all the other actors come running", says Robert Rodriguez on De Niro's involvement in the film.
+After Cooper turned down the role, Robert De Niro was cast.
+"From the moment you get Robert De Niro in your movie, all the other actors come running," says Robert Rodriguez on De Niro's involvement in the film.

 "What I liked about the character was that it was a fun thing to do in a sense of irony and it's not taken seriously.
-He's not taken seriously on one level so that frees you to have fun without being weighted down by some requirements", says De Niro on playing his character.
+He's not taken seriously on one level so that frees you to have fun without being weighted down by some requirements," says De Niro on playing his character.
 Lindsay Lohan was revealed to be cast in the film in July 2009.

-"Lindsay's cool", Rodriguez said of Lohan.
-"There's actually a cool part in the movie for her if she takes it".
+"Lindsay's cool," Rodriguez said of Lohan.
+"There's actually a cool part in the movie for her if she takes it.
 Lohan portrays April Booth, the socialite daughter of Booth, the man who double-crosses Machete.
-"April was born into a life of privilege and takes everything she has for granted", says Lohan.
+"April was born into a life of privilege and takes everything she has for granted," says Lohan.
 "But she undergoes a big change.
-As an actress, I like pushing the envelope".
+As an actress, I like pushing the envelope."
 Lohan recolored her hair from auburn red to platinum blonde.